Have You Been Charged With Fourth-Degree Misdemeanor DWI?

 In accordance with the Minnesota Statute Section 169A.20, an individual is charged with fourth-degree DWI when:

 - He/she has been found driving a vehicle (which includes any motor vehicle, regardless of size and function) under the influence of alcohol and/or other illegal drugs.

 - He/she has been found with a blood alcohol level of .08 or higher.

 - He/she resists being tested by a police officer for determining intoxication levels.

 - No “aggravating factors” were present in the incident such as possession of illegal drugs, or having a minor in the car.

 - It is either the very first, or at least the first DWI offense committed by the individual in 10 years.

 If an individual has indeed been charged with fourth-degree DWI, this sets two distinct legal processes in motion.
-The first process is that of the state of Minnesota charging the individual with the crime which entails a criminal proceeding with intention to prosecute criminal charges.
-The second process, on the other hand, is an administrative proceeding which may result in severe consequences such as seizing of the driver’s vehicle, impounding of plates or even revocation of the driver’s license.
+The first process is that of the state of Minnesota charging the individual with the crime that entails a criminal proceeding with intention to prosecute criminal charges.
+The second process, on the other hand, is an administrative proceeding that may result in severe consequences such as seizing of the driver’s vehicle, impounding of plates or even revocation of the driver’s license.

 If convicted, the maximum penalty for a fourth-degree DWI includes 90 days in jail and/or fine up to $1,000.
 Additionally, the individual may have to enter into a one- to two-year probationary period on his/her license, besides receiving mandatory counseling.